Matt Adams: Minor leagues

+Major leagues

 2012

 Prior to the 2012 season, Baseball America considered him the ninth best prospect in the Cardinals organization.
 On May 20, 2012, the Cardinals called Adams up after placing Lance Berkman on the disabled list (DL).
 He went 2-for-4 in his major league debut.
 He hit his first major league home run six days later.
 Adams played in 27 games with the Cardinals where he hit .244 with 13 RBI and two home runs before returning to Memphis.

-Splitting time between the Memphis Redbirds of the Class AAA Pacific Coast League and the Cardinals, he continued to show consistent power and batting average in the minor leagues.
+Splitting time between the Memphis Redbirds of the Triple–A Pacific Coast League and the Cardinals, he continued to show consistent power and batting average in the minor leagues.
 At Memphis, Adams hit 18 home runs with 50 RBI as he batted .329 with a .624 slugging percentage.
 However, an elbow injury brought an early end to his 2012 season.
 The injury, which had been a nagging problem much of summer, finally had to be treated surgically in mid-August to remove a bone spur.